She likes moist soil, so check her weekly and water whenever the top inch of soil is dry. Let any excess drain off.

-Like a lot of ferns, she’s used to living in partial shade.
-She’ll be happiest well away from the window in a bright room.
+Like a lot of ferns, she’s used to living in partial shade, so she’s ideal for a room with lower light.

-She hates a dry atmosphere.
+She really really loves humidity.
 Mist her a couple of times a week or let her live in the bathroom, basking happily in steam.

 Boston Fern; Sword Fern